... dit nouveaux voyages !

 " I didn't know Satan's horns were that small."

 "Oman is firing on all fronts to attract international visitors, expanding everything from its museums to its resorts.
 Muscat is the focus for the revamp, with cultural events, luxury accommodation and aquatic activities taking center stage." - Lonely Planet.
-This city historically hasn’t garnered much traveler attention but it has everything an active vacation calls for: markets, beaches, diving, turtle/dolphin watching, caving, kite surfing, trekking, desert safaris, rock climbing, all in one place.
+This city historically hasn’t garnered much traveler attention but it has everything an active vacation calls for: markets, beaches, diving, turtle/dolphin watching,

 It’s the perfect destination for families, couples, and thrill-seeking men facing a mid-life crisis.